Austin-Willoughby/Projects/README.md

 # Projects
-These projects represent past projects I have worked on.
+These projects are representative of my work and skillset.